Chachoengsao province: Transport

 Chachoengsao's main rail stop is Chachoengsao Junction railway station.

 Religion

-Human Achievement Index 2017
+Human achievement index 2022

-Since 2003, the United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at the sub-national level using the Human Achievement Index (HAI), a composite index covering eight key areas of human development.
+Since 2003, the United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at the sub-national level using the Human achievement index (HAI), a composite index covering eight key areas of human development.
 The National Economic and Social Development Board (NESDB) has taken over this task since 2017.